leaflet-extras/leaflet-providers/README.md

 ### Geoportail France

-In order to use Geoportail France resources, you need to obtain a [api key]( http://professionnels.ign.fr/ign/contrats/) that gives you rigths on geoportal [resources](https://geoservices.ign.fr/documentation/donnees-ressources-wmts.html#ressources-servies-en-wmts-en-projection-web-mercator).
-Pass your api key andresource ID to L.tileLayer.provider` in the options:
+In order to use Geoportail France resources, you need to obtain an [api key]( http://professionnels.ign.fr/ign/contrats/) that allows you to access the [resources](https://geoservices.ign.fr/documentation/donnees-ressources-wmts.html#ressources-servies-en-wmts-en-projection-web-mercator) you need.
+Pass this api key and the ID of the resource to display to `L.tileLayer.provider` in the options:
 ```JavaScript
 L.tileLayer.provider('GeoportailFrance', {
     variant: '<insert resource ID here>',